-Where allegations indicate that an employee may be unsuitable to continue to work with Children or a vulnerable adult in either their present position or any capacity as they may have:
+Where allegations indicate that an employee may be unsuitable to continue to work with Children or an Adult at Risk of Harm in either their present position or any capacity as they may have:

-- Behaved in way that has harmed a child or a vulnerable adult or may have harmed a child or a vulnerable adult. - Possibly committed a criminal office against or related to a child or a vulnerable adult. - Behaved toward a child, children or an adult(s) at risk in a way that indicates that they may pose a risk of harm to them.
+- Behaved in way that has harmed a child or an adult at risk of harm or may have harmed a child or an adult at risk of harm. - Possibly committed a criminal office against or related to a child or an adult at risk of harm. - Behaved toward a child, children or an adult(s) at risk in a way that indicates that they may pose a risk of harm to them.